voelzmo/codex/aws.md

 the Secret Key ID if you misplace it -- your only recourse at that point is to generate a new set of keys and start over.

+Now Assign the **PowerUserAccess** role to your user.
+This user will be able to do any operation  except IAM opertions.
+You can do this by clicking on the _Permissions_ tab and then clicking on the _attach policy_ button.

 ### Name Your VPC

 This step is really simple -- just make one up.
 The VPC name will